How to Create a Cybersecurity Risk Management Plan

 2. CISOs, CIOs, and security leaders should leverage cybersecurity reporting tools to deliver data-backed and action-oriented cybersecurity reports relevant to business goals and operations.

 3. Establish clear communication channels for changes in security posture, remediation efforts, and compliance.
 Keep stakeholders informed about the organization's cybersecurity efforts and any changes to the plan.
-It’s critical to deliver reports based on the most current information; security leaders should utilize dashboards that are updated in real-time, like CyberStrong’s Executive Dashboard
+It's critical to deliver reports based on the most current information.
+Security leaders should use real-time dashboards, such as CyberStrong's Executive Dashboard

 A Robust Cyber Risk Management Plan

-Developing a cyber risk management plan that includes each listed process is vital to the success of your organization’s cyber and business operations.
-Based on your organization’s maturity, size, and resources, security teams must build their cyber operations to a point where all ten essentials are included.
+Developing a cyber risk management plan that includes each listed process is vital to the success of your organization's cyber and business operations.
+Based on your organization's maturity, size, and resources, security teams must build their cyber operations to include all 10 essentials.

 Schedule a demo with our team to learn how CyberStrong, our all-in-one cyber risk management solution, can help your security team do more with less.